ooddle

 It Tells, It Does Not Plan

 Whoop tells you your recovery is yellow.
 It does not write the rest of your day for you.
-Many users find themselves with rich data and no protocol.
+Many users find themselves with rich data and no protocol, so the score becomes a feeling rather than a guide.
+The product assumes you already know how to act on a low recovery day.

 Tracking Can Become Anxiety

 For some users, daily scores create stress about scores.
-The very thing that should help becomes a source of pressure.
+A bad recovery score primes you to feel tired all day.
+The very thing that should help becomes a source of pressure, especially for users prone to perfectionism.

 What ooddle Does Differently